 Stabilo Fine Point 88 Markers

 Affordable colorful marker line.
 Great for creating CMYK prints, not good for plots that have lots of line overlap or fine detail.
 Available in one line width.
 May not be lightfast.
 CMYK colors - use azure, pink and yellow.
-Also available as a set of assorted colors from Blick.
+Also available as a set of assorted colors from Amazon.

 Le Pen Technical Drawing Pen